An Illinois business license gives your Limited Liability Company (LLC) permission to operate in a certain location or within a specific industry.

 You can contact your municipality to check on their local licensing requirements:

-- Illinois Association of County Board Members: List of Counties with links to county websites
+- Illinois Association of County Board Members: List of Counties

 - Illinois Association of County Clerks and Records: List of Counties